-Stay in position in front of the camera so that your audience can read your body language.
+Don't constantly move around, stay in position in front of the camera so that your audience can focus on you and read your body language.
 Although moving back and forth across the stage can add to the entertainment value of your recording, try to

 Use explanations of concepts that have worked well with your students in the past, preferably with strong and relevant visuals as support.